gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Capstone_Completion_Plan.md

 |-----------|---------------|--------------------------------------|-----------------|------------------|
 | Academic integrity & plagiarism policy | Ongoing | All work original or cited |  |  |
 | References and sources cited | Ongoing | All sources properly cited |  |  |

----

-**Instructions:**

-- Update the status, requirements, completion date, and resources as the project progresses.
-- Use this plan to track and ensure timely completion of all capstone deliverables.